Warning notification:Warning

 • eye problems, such as redness, dryness or vision problems

 These symptoms can have many causes.
-But a simple blood test can often help find out if they're caused by a problem with your thyroid.
+Your GP can arrange a blood test to find out if you have a thyroid problem.

 How an overactive thyroid is diagnosed